Concert for piano, dance and real-time graphics system

 In ancient Greece, the term Mousiké was used to indicate the most important form of representation, an essential tool for every citizen’s education.

 This artistic practice was expressed in three inseparable and complementary ways: poetry (sung words), instrumental music and dance.
-Through the perception of harmony (rhythm) between the components of mousiké, a person was able to forge his identity recognising himself as one element in the harmony of cosmo, becoming in this way "citizen of the world".
+Through the perception of harmony (rhythm) between the components of mousiké, a person was able to forge his identity recognising himself as one element in the harmony of the cosmos, becoming in this way "citizen of the world".

 A Fazioli grand piano was specifically modified to allow two different worlds like classical music and contemporary digital art to establish a dialogue: a sensor bar placed under the keys of the piano captures every gesture and action of the musician, providing these informations to the software that will later interpret it to generate the visuals.